 CATCH UP ON HISTORY

-Did you know that the town once had the biggest Jewish (originating from Lithuania) community in South Africa?
+Did you know that the town of Oudtshoorn once had the biggest Jewish (originating from Lithuania) community in South Africa?
 About 100 immigrant families arrived in Oudsthoorn between 1881 and 1890, after fleeing persecution in their country, as the town held many business propositions due to the feather boom.

 In Baron van Reede street, tucked away behind some trees and almost unseen, are a beautiful sandstone synagogue.